codbex/codbex.github.io/plans/community.md

 ---
-title: Community Edition
+title: Community Plan
 ---

 <div class="price-tag">€0.00 and always will be free</div>

-<b>codbex</b> Community Edition is for commercial or non-commercial use without SLAs.
+<b>codbex</b> community plan is for commercial or non-commercial use without SLAs.
 It includes all the available features for rapid application development of cloud applications from the open-source project <a href="https://www.dirigible.io">Eclipse Dirigible</a>, as well as the devops tools for opearating the workloads.

 Eclipse Dirigible provides capabilities for end-to-end development process from database modeling and management, through RESTful services authoring using various dynamic languages, to pattern-based user interface generation, role-based security, external services integration, testing, debugging, operations, and monitoring.